06 Jun 2025, 09:30

 Poland

-CLEW Guide – Poland's new govt yet to deliver on energy transition promises
+CLEW Guide – Poland's govt yet to deliver on energy transition promises

-Poland's energy supply still heavily depends on fossil fuels, with coal the biggest and most visible burden for its climate footprint.
+Poland's energy supply still heavily depends on fossil fuels, with coal being the biggest and most visible contributor to its climate footprint.
 The eastern European political heavyweight plans to gradually phase it out, replacing it with a mix of renewables and nuclear generation, but – at the same time – remains the only country in the EU without a set end date to complete that task.
-The energy crisis ensuing Russia's war in Ukraine, however, has prompted Poland to accelerate the move away from coal and to increase renewables capacity.
-The new government following the 2023 elections promised an even more ambitious energy transition, but has yet to deliver the necessary policy and legislation.
-[UPDATE: adds response NECP, electricity price freeze and financing for nuclear power plant]
+The energy crisis ensuing from Russia's war in Ukraine, however, prompted Poland to accelerate the move away from coal and to increase renewables capacity.
+The government formed after the 2023 elections promised a more ambitious energy transition, but has yet to deliver the necessary policies.
+[UPDATES offshore wind plans, NECP latest, coal use drop]

 Demonstrations in Warsaw/Poland, Summer 2023.
 Credit: Grand-Warszawski, Shutterstock